 While lecture courses have been designed to be credit-bearing and we will assist you to transfer credit home, Exeter College does not operate a credit system and ultimately the calculation of credit will be decided by your home University.
 As a guide, courses usually receive 6 University of California quarter credits, 3-4 US credits or 7.5 ECTS credits.

-In addition to your academic lectures, seminars and tutorials, we will arrange a series of 6 evening lectures delivered by luminaries from the University of Oxford and other leading universities, as well as from public and professional life.
+In addition to your academic courses, we will arrange a series of evening lectures delivered by luminaries from the University of Oxford and other leading universities, as well as from public and professional life.
 The format of these lectures will provide time for you to question the speaker and to continue discussions over drinks immediately afterwards.
 In previous years, speakers have included General Sir Richard Shirreff, Baroness Helena Kennedy and Professor Frank Close CBE.

-To support your studies, you will have access to Exeter College Library and supplementary resources posted online by your Exeter Summer Programme Faculty.
+To support your studies, you will have 24/7 access to Exeter College Library and ECSP Faculty will provide course readers and post supplementary resources online.
 You will be advised of any pre-course reading prior to the start of the Programme.

 Time Table and Workload